Regional Institute of Education, Mysore

 Regional Institute of Education, Mysore (formerly Regional College of Education) is an educational institution and South Indian regional resource center of NCERT.
 It was established on 1 August 1963.
 It was enacted to improve school education by providing training to young education enthusiasts before teaching service (pre-service) and also provide timely training to working teachers (in-service).
-RIE Mysore provides its educational services to south Indian states of Andhra Pradesh, Karnataka, Kerala, Tamil Nadu and Telangana and union territories of Pondicherry and Lakshadweep.
+RIE Mysore provides its educational services to the south Indian states of Andhra Pradesh, Karnataka, Kerala, Tamil Nadu and Telangana and union territories of Pondicherry and Lakshadweep.
 In-service courses provided by RIE Mysore is affiliated to state university, University of Mysore and all the courses are recognized by National Council for Teacher Education (NCTE).

 Background

 RIE Mysore, founded in 1963, is one of the five such institutions established by National Council of Educational Research and Training (NCERT).
 The other institutes are located at Ajmer, Shillong, Bhopal and Bhubaneshwar.
 In annual report (2008-2009) of NCERT, regional institute are defined as "Regional Resource Centers for school and teacher education".
 It further extents the definition by defining RIEs as "centers striving for academic excellence, innovation, professional competence, commitment and the sharing of experiences and expertise" for constant improvement of education in their respective region.
 Even though all five institutes are under the direct administration of NCERT, the courses offered are affiliated to universities near by.
 RIE Mysore is offers integrated courses at undergraduate and postgraduate level.
-In RIE, Mysore, the principal as head of the Institution.
+In RIE, Mysore, The Principal as head of the Institution.
 Dean of Instruction and Administrative officer work under the head and regulate the academic activities and administrative activities of the institute.
 The Institute consists of four main departments: